suryatejess/suryatejess/README.md

 - [ ] Participate in AoC ( Advent of Code )
 - [ ] Contribute to the [TJ-Bot](https://github.com/Together-Java/TJ-Bot)
 - [ ] Build a portfolio webite
-- [ ] Build a menu bar app for mac os to toggle menu bar and mono audio
+- [ ] Build a custome text based wallpaper generator

 ### 2026
 - [ ] Contribute to the [TJ-Bot](https://github.com/Together-Java/TJ-Bot)